makinacorpus/php-corebus/README.md

 your business code will never see it, here is how it works:

- - Domain events while emitted and dispatched internally are stored along the way into a volatile temporary buffer,
+ - Domain events while emitted and dispatched internally are stored along the way into a volatile in-memory temporary buffer.
- - Once command is comsumed and task has ended, transaction will commit,
+ - Once command is comsumed and task has ended, transaction will commit.
- - In case of success, buffer is flushed and events may be sent to a bus for external application to listen to,
+ - In case of success, buffer is flushed and events may be sent to a bus for external application to listen to.
- - In case of failure, transaction rollbacks, event buffer is emptied, events are dropped into void.
+ - In case of failure, transaction rollbacks, event buffer is emptied, events are discarded without further action.

 Transactions can be disabled on a per-command basis, using PHP attributes on the command class.